BEng (Hons)

 and top in Wales for Aerospace Engineering

-(Guardian University Guide 2025)
+Guardian University Guide 2025

-We are investing in the future of STEM at USW with an exciting new Computing, Engineering and Technology building at our Pontypridd Campus.
+We are investing in the future of STEM with the exciting new Calon building at the heart of our Pontypridd Campus.

 University Quality Assurance